Prosp3r/gotv/README.md

 ## How to contribute
-GOTV flourishes only through the power of contributors.
+The GOTV projects will only succeed with a collective effort from parties online and offline and through the power of contributors.
 To this end we welcome contributions in any form that is useful.

-Especially your time as an experienced professional.
+#### 1. Send an email to:  gotvote@protonmail.com
+#### 2. Send a direct message to me on [Twitter @prosp3ring] https://twitter.com/prosp3ring

+I'll get in touch.

+The GOTV projects are new enough that a lot of its aspects are not thoroughly defined.
+So feel free to look around and see where you can best fit even if all you do is correcting typogrphical errors, it is a welcome contribution.

-The following contributors are needed at this time.
+Contributors are needed at this time in the following areas.

-1. Developers.
+1. Graphic Designers/Illustrators.
-2. Content providers and moderators in the form of:
+2. Content providers and moderators.
+3. Legal Experts
-   - Non-Developers, Legal Experts, Nigerian Political experts.
+4. Expert in Nigerian Political space.
-3. Social Media partners.
+5. Social Media partners.

-You leave a comment by making an issue request.

-Send an email to:
-gotvote@protonmail.com

-With the subject line: "GOTVote volunteer request".

-Include your social (twitter) handles and area of interest.
+###### NOTE: You do not have to be a Nigerian National to contribute your time.

 ###### This is a Proposal and a call for contributors.